yasrodriguez/100-days-of-code/log.md

 ### Day 55: August 3, 2017

 **Today's Progress**: Completed ex #26 Credit Card Pay Off Calculator along with unit tests.
-Learned that Math.log10 is the equivalent of log(i), Math.log uses e as base.
+Learned that Math.log10 (and not Math.log) is the equivalent of log(i).

 **Thoughts**: